Tech-FZ/EmuGUI/README.md

 ¹ This is the absolute minimum, the required performance depends on the operating system you want to run.

 ² We try to continue host support on Windows 8.1 and Windows Server 2012 R2 until at least 14th February, 2023.
+However, contributors are already required to use Windows 10/Server 2016 or later due to Qt Creator not being available on those.

 ## Dependencies